FaabLondon/WDI_LDN_PROJECT4/readme.md

 ---
 The final product is in line with my planned MVP.
 I wish I had had more time to integrate a click & collect feature thanks to the Royal Mail API.
 It would offer the possibility to click & collect an order and show the closest collect points on a map.
 This will be done at a later stage.

-I also want to keep improving the navbar layout and
+I also want to keep improving the Navbar layout and responsiveness.

 ---

 ## Setup instructions